Ronansky20/VonClicker/README.md

 # Install Python, guides can be found everywhere

-## install pip, guide at this link <https://phoenixnap.com/kb/install-pip-windows>
+Step 2, install pip, guide at this link <https://phoenixnap.com/kb/install-pip-windows>

 ## Then go to terminal and type pip install pyauotgui

-## go to the terminal and press ctrl + c to make it stop
+then just double click the file and open final fantasy, it will click every 30 seconds in the upper left corner go to the terminal and press ctrl + c to make it stop